Home

 Trerice

-Trerice was owned by the Arundell family for over four hundred years.
-Sir John Arundell inherited the estate from his father, also Sir John, who was Esquire of the Body to King Henry VIII and recieved a knighthood from him after the battle of the Spurs.
+The Arundells inherited Trerice through marriage around 700 years ago and were seated at Trerice at least as early as the reign of Edward III.
+Sir John Arundell (died 15 September 1580) inherited the estate from his father, also Sir John, who was Esquire of the Body to King Henry VIII and recieved a knighthood from him after the battle of the Spurs.

-The gardens have an old Cornish apple orchard and contain many rare and unusual plants, shrubs and climbers.
-There is a shop at Trerice, plant sales and a museum located in the hayloft of the Great Barn.
+The gardens have an old Cornish apple orchard, they contain many rare and unusual plants, shrubs and climbers and a collection of lawnmowers.
+There is a shop at Trerice, plant sales and a museum.